Deviation (law): The consequences of deviation

-An unjustified deviation can be a serious breach of the contract of carriage, and the carrier will be prevented from relying upon any exclusion clause which limits his liability.
+An unjustified deviation is by nature a serious breach of the contract of carriage, and the carrier will be prevented from relying upon any exclusion clause which limits his liability.
 Such clauses include the "liberty clauses" of Leduc v Ward, but in particular include the huge range of exemptions granted to carriers by Article IV of the Hague-Visby Rules.

 Extending the scope of the rule

 Although a shipping case, the "Main Purpose Rule" within Glynn v Margetson for a time became the basis of the common law of exemption clauses in English contract law, as shown in the case of Karsales v Wallis.
 Here, a comprehensive and well-drafted exemption clause could not protect a car dealer who had supplied a used Buick with its cylinder head adrift.
 The court held that the contract was to supply a car ("a vehicle capable of self-propulsion"), so the Buick was not a "car", and the seller could not rely on a clause when there was "breach of a fundamental obligation".
 (Note that "breach of a fundamental obligation" seems little more than a rewording of Glynn v Margetson's "breach of the main purpose").